nicvazquezdev/dataviz-ai/README.md

 POSTGRES_PORT=5432
 POSTGRES_DB=dataviz_ai
 ```

+**Note**: If no `.env` file is present or no OpenAI API key is configured, the app will automatically switch to demo mode and provide realistic sample data for testing and demonstration purposes.

 💡 **Note**: If you don't configure an API key, the application will automatically run in **Demo Mode** and show realistic sample data based on your questions.